List of Calgary Flames award winners: Hockey Hall of Fame

 Three members of team management have been inducted in the "Builders" category.
 Former head coach "Badger" Bob Johnson joined McDonald in the class of 1992, gaining election as a builder.
-Johnson coached five seasons with the Flames from 1982–87, and his 193 wins remain a team record.
+Johnson coached five seasons with the Flames from 1982 to 1987, and his 193 wins remain a team record.
 Cliff Fletcher was the Flames general manager from the organization's inception in 1972 until 1991–a span of 19 years.
 During that time, the Flames qualified for the playoffs sixteen consecutive times between 1976 and 1991.
 Fletcher was inducted in 2004.
 In 2006, Harley Hotchkiss became the third Flames builder to gain election.
 Hotchkiss is the team's current governor, and is an original member of the ownership group that purchased and brought the Flames to Calgary in 1980.
 He has served many years as the chairman of the NHL Board of Directors, during which he played a significant role in the resolution of the 2004–05 lockout.

-Flames radio broadcaster Peter Maher was named the recipient of the Foster Hewitt Memorial Award in 2006 for his years of service as the radio play-by-play announcer for the Calgary Flames.
-Maher has been the radio voice of the Flames since 1981, the team's second season in Calgary.
+Two former Flames radio broadcasters have been recipients of the Foster Hewitt Memorial Award Former Atlanta Flames announcer from 1972 to 1980 Jiggs McDonald received it in 1990 for his time among the Flames and other teams and Peter Maher Calgary Flames announcer from 1980 to 2014 was named the recipient in 2006 for his years of service as the radio play-by-play announcer for the Calgary Flames.
+Maher had been the radio voice of the Flames since 1981, the team's second season in Calgary.
 He has called six All-Star Games and four Stanley Cup Finals.
 Former athletic trainer Bearcat Murray, who served with the Flames from 1980 until 1996 and remains with the organization as a community ambassador, will be inducted into the Hall of Fame by the Professional Hockey Athletic Trainers Society and the Society of Professional Hockey Equipment Managers.

 Retired numbers

-The Calgary Flames have retired three numbers, and a fourth was retired league-wide.
+The Calgary Flames have retired four numbers, and a fifth was retired league-wide.
 The Flames retired #9 in honour of Lanny McDonald who played right wing for the Flames from 1981 to 1989, winning the Stanley Cup as the Flames captain in his final year.
-Mike Vernon's #30 is also retired; he was a goaltender with the Flames for fourteen years, from 1982–94 and 2000-02.
+Mike Vernon's #30 is also retired; he was a goaltender with the Flames for fourteen years, from 1982 to 1994 and 2000 to 2002. #12 was retired in honor of Jarome Iginla, the Flames' right winger from 1996 to 2013. #34 was retired for goaltender Miikka Kiprusoff, who played for the Flames from 2003 to 2013.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Flames during his 20-year NHL career and no Flames player had ever worn the number 99 prior to its retirement.